sanyacastor/sam-hopkins-11ty/src/projects/project_strings.md

 relatedProjects:
   - Feeding Your Toy Snail with Clouds Extract
   - The naked snail
 cardDescription: Sisal string structures built in the forest which try to evoke shafts of light coming through the trees.
+Sisal string structures built in the forest which try to evoke shafts of light coming through the trees.
+Sisal string structures built in the forest which try to evoke shafts of light coming through the trees.
+Sisal string structures built in the forest which try to evoke shafts of light coming through the trees.
 previewDescription: The initial idea for this came from an old photo I saw of Grand Central Station in New York.
 The photo is black and white and shows the huge atrium in the interior of the station.
 Shafts of light stream through